 Belgian government reaches crucial Easter deal

-Shortly before midnight on Friday, the Belgian federal government concluded a long-awaited 'Easter agreement', marking a major milestone in this legislature.
-Prime minister Bart De Wever (N-VA) presented a comprehensive growth path for the country, with particular emphasis on defence.
+Shortly before midnight on Friday, the Belgian federal government concluded its long-awaited "Easter agreement", marking a major milestone in the legislature.
+Prime minister Bart De Wever of N-VA presented a comprehensive growth path for the country, with particular emphasis on defence.
 "This agreement contains reforms that can be considered historic," he said.

-Finance minister Vincent Van Peteghem (CD&V) announced that the regions would also be consulted to assess which of their investments could count towards NATO's 2% target.
+Finance minister Vincent Van Peteghem (CD&V) announced that the regions would also be consulted to assess which of their investments could count towards NATO's 2 per cent target.
 Structural reforms to generate new revenue are not expected until the 2026 budget.

 Tighter migration rules